tylertitsworth/5th-age-srd/Magic-Items/Consumables.md

 Standard Action

 When this pouch of sand is thrown onto soil or gravel, the ground temporarily becomes knee-deep quicksand around it.
-Cast the wizard spell [hold monster](../Classes/Wizard.md#hold-monster) at 3rd level as a close attack using +7 vs. PD (champion: 5th level spell, +13 vs. PD; epic: 9th level spell, +18 vs. PD) against a normal-sized non-flying creature engaged with you.
+Cast the wizard spell [hold monster](../Classes/Wizard.md#hold-monster) at 3rd level as a close attack using +7 vs. PD, 5th level spell, +13 vs. PD at champion tier, and 9th level spell, +18 vs. PD at epic tier against a normal-sized non-flying creature engaged with you.
 If you roll a natural 1 when attacking with the sand, you are hit by the attack.

 **Cost:** 200 gp; champion: 400 gp; epic: 800 gp.